 Cleaning your cat's ears is an easy task that takes about 10 minutes.
 Be sure to assemble the supplies and perform the cleaning in a space that's comfortable for you and your cat.

-- Warm the olive oil or ear cleaner to body temperature by placing the container in a warm pan of water.
+- Warm the ear cleaner to body temperature by placing the container in a warm (not hot) pan of water.

 - Place the cat in your lap swaddled in a soft towel or blanket.

-- Put a drop or two of the liquid into the round opening of the ear canal.
+- Put a drop or two of the cleaner into the round opening of the ear canal.

 - Gently massage the base of the ear for at least a minute, to work the liquid around.

-- Leave your cat alone for 5 minutes.
-He'll do a great deal of head shaking, which will dislodge dirt and debris from deep within the ear canal and move it into the outer ear canal.
+- Leave your cat alone for five minutes.
+Your pet cat will likely do a great deal of head shaking, which helps to dislodge dirt and debris from deep within the ear canal and move it into the outer surface.

-- Give your cat a treat for being so good.
+- Give your cat another treat for being so good.

-As your cat’s owner, you will be the first line of defense in detecting anything abnormal about your cat’s behavior or physical health.
-When cleaning your cat's ears, keep an eye out for signs of infection, such as:
+As your cat’s owner, you are the first line of defense in detecting anything abnormal with your cat’s behavior or health.
+When cleaning your cat's ears, keep an eye out for signs of problems including:

 - Odor around the ear

-- Excess scratching, pawing or rubbing the ears
+- Excess scratching, pawing, or rubbing of the ears

 - Redness in the ear canal